-\paragraph{Perturbation} Perturbation-based training is often motivated as a form of \emph{local averaging} (randomized smoothing): optimizing the expected objective under small input/latent disturbances can reduce sensitivity to sharp, brittle regions of the loss landscape and improve robustness under distribution shift.
+\paragraph{Perturbation} Perturbation-based training is often motivated as a form of \emph{local averaging}: optimizing the expected objective under small input/latent disturbances can reduce sensitivity to sharp, brittle regions of the loss landscape and improve robustness under distribution shift.
 This perspective has been used across a range of learning settings to stabilize optimization and enhance generalization.
 A line of work has focused on enhancing model smoothness via perturbation-based sampling across diverse settings.
 For instance, \citet{moreno2018forward, yu2023noisynn} inject Gaussian noise to augment the training data and improve generalization.
 Certified robustness methods \citep{cohen2019rs, salman2019provably, lecuyer2019certified, yang2020randomized} pursue stability against adversarial attacks by introducing perturbations drawn from specific distributions during training.
 Beyond robustness, \citet{li2022positive, pereira2021multi} demonstrate that perturbation injection can also improve performance across a range of tasks.
 Another related line of research focuses on diffusion models \citep{ho2020denoising, song2020denoising, dhariwal2021diffusion, saharia2022palette, rombach2022high}, which model sample distributions as convolutions of Gaussian distributions and introduce Gaussian noise to the data during training.
 More recently, \citet{shen2023engression, hao2025towards} propose learnable perturbation mechanisms that adaptively enhance model performance.
 Related ideas also appear in diffusion models, where additional perturbations can mitigate train--test mismatch in iterative generation: \citet{ning2023elucidating} reduce exposure bias by perturbing training inputs to better match the distribution encountered during sampling, while \citet{li2023alleviating} alleviate exposure bias via sampling with shifted time steps.